Social Media Algorithms and Mental Health: What You Really Need to Know

 It’s mentally exhausting, and sometimes you don’t even notice it’s happening.

-Doomscrolling: The Spiral Is Real ๐ต๐ซ๐
+Doomscrolling: The Spiral Is Real 😵💫🌀

 Let’s talk doomscrolling y'know, that late-night ritual of endlessly scrolling through depressing news?
+It’s like quicksand for your brain.

 The algorithm’s like, “Oh, you clicked on one sad story?
 Here’s 50 more!”
 It feeds on engagement, not your peace of mind.
+And in 2025, with global news cycles moving faster than ever, this spiral is easier to fall into.

 Psych-wise, doomscrolling is linked to: